2077-Collective/etherpedia.2077.xyz/src/content/posts/wtf-is-ssf.md

 ![image](../assets/TheRoadmapEthereumWtfIsSSF/image1.webp)

-SSF is still technically quite far down `The Merge` roadmap, so we don’t expect it any time in the next few years.
+SSF is still technically quite far down **<span class="text-red-500">The Merge</span>** roadmap, so we don’t expect it any time in the next few years.
 But if you are interested in what lies down the road (maybe because you need a greater dose of hopium 🎈), let’s dig more into it!

 **Before we go any further, it would help to digest the terms first…**